LMS-Community/lms-community.github.io/docs/reference/cli/compoundqueries.md

 The `status` query returns the complete status about a given player, including the current playlist.
 Set the <start> parameter to `-` to get the playlist data starting from the current song.

-In this `current` mode and if repeat is on, the server will attempt to return `<itemsPerResponse>` elements, by repeating the playlist at most once, unless shuffling is on and the server is configured to re-shuffle the playlist at each loop (in which case it is impossible to predict the song following the last one in the playlist until this last song has finished playing).
+In this `current` mode and if repeat all is on (`playlist repeat` is `2`), the server will attempt to return `<itemsPerResponse>` elements, by repeating the playlist at most once, unless shuffling is on and the server is configured to re-shuffle the playlist at each loop (in which case it is impossible to predict the song following the last one in the playlist until this last song has finished playing).

 Similarly, in the `current` mode, if repeat is one, only the current song is returned, regardless of the value of `<itemsPerResponse>`.